sveltejs/kit/documentation/docs/06-form-actions.md

 #### applyAction

-If you provide our own callbacks, you may need to reproduce part of the default `use:enhance` behaviour, such as showing the nearest `+error` boundary.
+If you provide your own callbacks, you may need to reproduce part of the default `use:enhance` behaviour, such as showing the nearest `+error` boundary.
 Most of the time, calling `update` passed to the callback is enough.
 If you need more customization you can do so with `applyAction`:

 ```diff
 <script>